-During the review period, no significant asset creation projects have been carried out on the Kalgoorlie-Boulder gas distribution network.
-Several small scale sub divisional projects have been completed or are in progress at the present time.
+Two small scale sub-divisional projects have been completed or are in progress at the present time.

-AAM utilize an independent civil contractor to assist AAM field staff to undertake capital works on the Kalgoorlie-Boulder network.
+AAM utilise an independent civil contractor to assist AAM field staff to undertake capital works on the Albany network.
 This is confined to mains laying in new subdivisions and service connections to new consumers.